Greek Lentil Soup (Fakkes)

 3 cloves of garlic, smashed + 5 cloves of garlic, minced for the end

-1. Into a large pressure cooker, add your lentils, olive oil, onions, carrot, pepper, tomatoes, paprika, bay leaves, smashed garlic and water.
-Close the lid the bring to a whistling boil on high heat.
+1. Into a large pot add your lentils and cover with water.
+Bring to a boil then after a minute, empty into a strainer.
+In the same pot, add olive oil, onions, carrot, pepper, tomatoes, paprika, bay leaves, smashed garlic and water and bring up to a boil.

 Looks like a GREAT soup – one that my Italian husband will love.
 He is from Southern Italian descent and loves lentils, beans and the like.
 I find it hard to find good recipes (I don’t want to ask my mother-in-law..) and have made a lot from your blog – he has loved everything.
 One question though, how would I make this without a pressure cooker??